SoftUni-Internal/interactive-content/EN/05-Prototypes-and-Inheritance/05-Homework.md

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(17).png" /]

-The `work()` function has to cycle trough the list of tasks and print the current one.
+The `work()` function has to cycle through the list of tasks and print the current one.

-The easiest way to do this is to shift the first element from the array and push it at the end.
+The easiest way to do this is to shift the first element from the array and push it to the end.

 [image assetsSrc="JS-Advanced-Prototypes-and-Inheritance-(18).png" /]